simonklejnstrup/ShuffleTalksAPI/README.md

 # Shuffle Talks API

-> RESTful API meant to provide the ShuffleTalk Android app with data..
+> RESTful API meant to provide the ShuffleTalk Android app with data.

 ## Features